elenahorton21/CS262/WireProtocol/README.md

 #### Delete an account

-Users must enter `delete: [account]` to delete an account.
+Users must enter `delete [account]` to delete an account.
 They can delete their own account or any other known account (no security considerations).